NRB-Tech/CXmodem/README.md

 ## Installation using Swift package manager

-1. Add the project to your `Package.swift`:
+1. Add the project to your Xcode project by using File >  Swift Packages > Add package dependency and entering `https://github.com/nrbtech/CXmodem.git`, or by modifying your `Package.swift`:

 ```swift
 import PackageDescription